 HPCI is the world top class supercomputing environment as leading edge research infrastructure developed by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).

-It connects the Fugaku located at RIKEN and the supercomputers at national universities and national research institutes (see the map below) with high-speed networks to provide an innovative shared computing environment that responds to users’ diverse needs.
+It connects the Fugaku located at RIKEN and the supercomputers at national universities and national research institutes for FY2022 (see the map below) with high-speed networks to provide an innovative shared computing environment that responds to users’ diverse needs.

 For more information, please refer to the HPCI portal site.

 Joint Center for Advanced High Performance Computing (JCAHPC)

 A supercomputer being developed by RIKEN as the successor to the K computer.
 In June 2020, Fugaku has taken first place on four supercomputer performance ranking and has the best performance in the world.
 Full-scale operation is scheduled to start in fiscal 2021.